LucknowAI/lucknowai.github.io/docs/configuration.md

 # appears at the bottom of every page's main content
 # Note: The footer_content option is deprecated and will be removed in a future major release.
 Please use `_includes/footer_custom.html` for more robust
 markup / liquid-based content.
-footer_content: "Copyright &copy; 2017-2020 Patrick Marsceill.
+footer_content: "Copyright &copy; 2023 Lucknow AI.
 Distributed by an <a href=\"https://github.com/just-the-docs/just-the-docs/tree/main/LICENSE.txt\">MIT license.</a>"

 # Footer last edited timestamp
 last_edit_timestamp: true # show or hide edit time - page must have `last_modified_date` defined in the frontmatter